Notes on Gravitational Physics: Supplement: Inferring the Minkowski metric from observer independence of the speed of light.

 Let $\bar{\bm u} = R\bm u, \quad \bar{\bm v} = R\bm v$.
 Preserving the dot product means $\bar{\bm u}\cdot \bar{\bm v} = \bm u\cdot\bm v$, or \be \delta_{ij} R^i{}_k u^k R^j{}_l v^l =\delta_{ij} u^i v^j , \mbox{ all } \bm u, \bm v \Longrightarrow \delta_{ij} R^i{}_k R^j{}_l = \delta_{kl}. \ee That is, a rotation $R$ preserves the metric $\delta_{ij}$ of flat space.
 The Euclidean group is then the group of length and angle preserving maps: These are {\sl isometries}, maps that preserve the metric.

 Newton's laws are also invariant, as noted earlier, under Galilean transformations, boosts by an arbitrary velocity $\bm v$:

 mixing space and time, but preserving $t=$ constant surfaces.
-These are not isometries of a spacetime metric, but we will see that they {\sl are} the Newtonian limit of Lorentz boosts, isometries of the Lorentz metric. \\
+These are not isometries of spacetime, but we will see that {\sl they are the Newtonian limit of spacetime isometries }, Lorentz boosts of Minkowski space.\\ . {\sl Minkowski space} is $\mathbb R^4$ with the Minkowski metric.\\ We will use the terms {\sl Minkowski space} and {\sl flat spacetime} interchangeably. \\

 {\sl Symmetries of flat spacetime}